KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DailyBuddhismWisdom by anthpham](https://github.com/anthpham/MMM-DailyBuddhismWisdom)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DailyDilbert by andrecarlucci](https://github.com/andrecarlucci/MMM-DailyDilbert)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DailyPokemon by NolanKingdon](https://github.com/NolanKingdon/MMM-DailyPokemon)